londonmeanswild/CS376/design-manifesto.md

 And you?

-Well, if you read this and found yourself entertained, or agreeing with my concerns, please do the tech industry, and the world, a favor.
+Well, if you read this and found yourself entertained, or agreeing with my concerns, please do the tech industry - and the world - a favor.
 Hire a humanities major, or two, or three, or six.
 Bring conversations about ethics and real-life human consequences into the cost/benefit analysis.
 Consider who your product favors, and who might need it - but can't access it.
 Call it "identifying new markets" if you have to.
 But most of all, design for the users who are trusting your product.

 And one last thing.
 If you still find yourself agreeing with me, this far into the piece, I'd strongly recommend hiring a [sociology major who's taken a little bit of computer science](https://londonmeanswild.github.io/).